cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

   pattern 𝟙 = fsuc fzero
 ```

-Messages are put into an envelope and assigned to a party.
-The message can be
+Messages are put into an *envelope* and assigned to a party.
+Such messages can be delayed.
-delayed.

 ```agda
   record Envelope : Set where